Fast, affordable family mediation - starting with your MIAM

 • Where mediation involves arrangements for children, we offer a private mediation voucher which covers 50% of the cost of your first two joint mediation sessions.
 Worth £300.

-Please note: this is a private Access Family Mediation offer and is separate from the government Family Mediation Voucher Scheme
+Please note: this is a private Access Family Mediation offer and is separate from the government Family Mediation Voucher Scheme.

 • Cancellation policy: